IgorLadnik/Rpc_Sample/README.md

-# Remote Procedure Call (RPC) and Streaming Sample in .NET 5 Including WCF Replacement
+# Remote Procedure Call (RPC) and Streaming in .NET 5 Including WCF Replacement
-Remote Procedure Call on .NET5
+Infrastructure and samples of Server and Client for RPC and Streaming in .NET 5.

 <p>
 Presented solution is based on <b>SignalR</b> library for inter-process communication.
 It uses WebSocket as its main transport type